Salary Concerns: Will a Deferred Income Plan Affect My Future Job Offers?

 malikjs

-your current organisation should consider this amount as a part of your CTC and
+Your current organization should consider this amount as a part of your CTC, and they should state this when you leave the organization.

 Ashish2313